What Is Adrenal Cortical Carcinoma?

 Adrenal cortical carcinoma (ACC) is a rare disease.
 It is caused by a cancerous growth in the adrenal cortex, which is the outer layer of the adrenal glands.
 The adrenal glands lie on top of the kidneys.
-They play an important role in the endocrine system, which is the system that makes and regulates hormones.
-ACC is also known as adrenocortical carcinoma
+They play an important role in the endocrine system, which is the system that produces and regulates hormones.
+ACC is also known as adrenocortical carcinoma.

 The adrenal cortex makes hormones that regulate metabolism and blood pressure.
-It also produces cortisol and the male hormones known as androgens.
+It also produces cortisol and the male hormones called androgens, such as testosterone.
 ACC may trigger excessive production of these hormones.

 There are two types of adrenal cortical carcinomas.

 Functioning tumors increase the production of adrenal hormones.
 With this type of tumor, large amounts of cortisol, testosterone, and aldosterone are usually found in the body.
 (Aldosterone is a hormone that regulates blood pressure.)

 Nonfunctioning tumors do not increase the adrenal glands’ hormonal production.

 Most tumors on the adrenal glands are not cancerous.
 Only 5 to 10 percent of adrenal tumors are malignant.